Updated: Oct 20

-Find Pre-Screened Employment Attorneys In Los Angeles
+Find Pre-Screened Employment Lawyer in Los Angeles

 Disputes over jobs are almost always David vs. Goliath.

 Employees are individuals who rely on their jobs for their livelihood, more often than not.
 Employers are often corporations or other businesses with ample resources at their disposal.

 Many Employment law firms in California focus on representing employers who can pay large fees upfront.
 The "legal strategies" of these companies may involve attempting to intimidate an employee who dares to assert his or her rights until he or she goes away.

 That's where we come in.
 The labor and employment law attorneys at 1000Attorneys.com focus on employees — the "little guy."
 Most importantly, we provide you with an unbiased referral to ethical, honest and experienced Employment Lawyers in Los Angeles.